OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:10

-And when the priests came out of the holy place,
+And when the priests exited the holy place,
 the cloud filled the house of the Lord,

 ## 1 Kings 8:11

-so that the priests could not stand to minister because of the cloud,
+so that the priests were unable to stand and minister due to the cloud,
 for the glory of the Lord filled the house of the Lord.

 ---